 The weather forecast hadn’t been great for this day (unsurprising since monsoon season was about to start), but we were very lucky: blue skies and only a bit of rain at the end of the day.

-Drive the scenic coast road (to the Qingshui Cliffs)
+Drive the scenic coast road

 After picking up our scooter (read about transportation to and around Hualien below) we drove to Chisingtan, then turned north and followed the scenic road along to coast.
-In the distance, we could already see the famous cliffs…
+In the distance, we could already see the famous Qingshui cliffs…

 Marvel at the amazing Qingshui Cliffs